soundasleep/jevon.org/wiki/litecoin.md

 * I followed <a href="http://www.reddit.com/r/litecoinmining/comments/1c4n7i/guide_getting_started_with_n_x_radeon_7950_on/">this guide mainly</a>, with some help from <a href="http://www.reddit.com/r/litecoinmining/comments/1c4n7i/guide_getting_started_with_n_x_radeon_7950_on/ca6t3hb">my comment</a> and <a href="http://www.cryptobadger.com/2013/04/build-a-litecoin-mining-rig-linux/">this guide</a>.
 * I had to install the [[Linux]] beta drivers (13.3 Beta 3) from ATI to get things to work.
 * If you installed the server package, you need to have an X server.
-The easiest way to set this up is to install a desktop manager (Gnome) along with a minimal X: `sudo apt-get install xorg gdm`
+The easiest way to set this up is to install a desktop manager (Gnome) along with <a href="https://help.ubuntu.com/community/ServerGUI#X11_Server_Installation">a minimal X</a>: `sudo apt-get install xorg gdm`
 * After installing new drivers, execute `sudo aticonfig --adapter=all --initial -f` and restart.

 The scripts that I am using (for two Radeon 7850s):